-(1) Complete all reports for review and/or approval.(2) Final reports shall be completed and submitted to planning agency staff a minimum of two weeks prior to next local Coordinating Board meeting.
-(1) Ongoing (2) Ongoing (1) Monitor the quality of service.
+(1) Monitor the quality of service.
 (2) Make recommendations to improve the quality of service.
 (3) Provide courteous and professional service.
 (4) Provide sensitivity and courtesy training annually.
 (5) Collect on-time performance data.
-(1) Ongoing(2) Ongoing(3) Ongoing(4) Ongoing(5) Ongoing (1) Maintain a data base with pertinent information relative to clients needs and limitations.
+(1) Ongoing(2) Ongoing(3) Ongoing(4) Ongoing(5) Annually (1) Maintain a data base with pertinent information relative to clients needs and limitations.
 (1) Ongoing The System Safety Program Plan shall meet all established requirements and adhere to Chapter 341, Florida Statutes and Rule 14-90, Florida Administrative Code.
 Annually